No matter what your sport is, your athletic shoes are one of the most important pieces of equipment.

 Even people with good arches, or great feet mechanics should have sufficient arch support.
 But, arch support is more than just the arch.
 It is the way that the sole of the athletic shoe is created and constructed that determines the overall characteristics of the arch.

 When choosing shoes, look closely at the sole of the shoe.
 A good arch support will be evident by the shape of the shoe.
 Notice the outline of the sole.
 There should be a minimal amount of change in width between the toe and the heel.
-The wider the athletic shoe is at the middle (where your arch is), the more surface area there is to support your foot.
+The wider the athletic shoe is in the middle (where your arch is), the more surface area there is to support your foot.

-So, avoid shoes that start out wide at the toe, narrow way down in the middle, and then flare out again at the heel.
+So, avoid shoes that start out wide at the toe, narrow way down the middle, and then flare out again at the heel.

 Change is Good

 Even the perfect athletic shoe will wear out over time.